VinaStar/Vina-Radio/README.md

 # Vina-Radio

 ### FEATURES:
+- Radio channel persistence *(When entering a different vehicle)*
-- Can customize Icons & UI with CSS
+- Can customize Icons & UI with CSS.
 - Can configure resource in the server.cfg *(coming soon)*
 - Can use exports methods with your own resources *(coming soon)*